 (b) Can people use the thing we’ve designed to solve their problems?

 If you don’t know who your users are, then you cannot start the UX design process.
 It is like shooting an arrow in the dark.
 We can identify our target users and know their behaviour from field research.

 Many people mistake field research with carrying out surveys/interviews in a controlled setting like a coffee shop or a mall.
 In fact, it enables you to observe the users in their real environment.

-It lets you understand what they actually do, rather than just listening to they say what they do.
-To draw an analogy, animal behaviour, an interview is like a visit to the zoo whereas field research is like going on a safari.
+It lets you understand what they actually do, rather than just listening to them say what they do.
+To draw an analogy, if you want to understand animal behaviour, an interview is like a visit to the zoo whereas field research is like going on a safari.

 This question can be answered by carrying out a usability test.
 It focuses on how people do specific tasks and the problems they experience when using a particular system.
 Usually, it is conducted in a lab, but it can be practically conducted anywhere (including the field).
 Typical research locations include: